Awguhst/TgTm-HybridGNN/README.md

 ---

+**Note:** This is a demo project.
+File paths assume a certain folder structure.
+If you're trying to run it, you may need to move files into the same folder or adjust the paths.

+---

 ## References

 - Xu, K., Hu, W., Leskovec, J., & Jegelka, S. (2019).
 How Powerful are Graph Neural Networks? *Proceedings of the International Conference on Learning Representations (ICLR)*.